elijah629/som-econ/README.md

 The SoMconomy is booming!
 By how much you ask? `som-econ` has the answer!

-`som-econ` includes comprehensive graphs for the SoM economy including: Net Worth and Transactons over time, Lorenz curve, Gini Number, transaction types, and an estimated count of bought shop items.
+`som-econ` includes comprehensive graphs for the SoM economy including: Net Worth and Transactions over time, Lorenz curve, Gini Number, transaction types, and an estimated count of bought shop items.
 It includes all of that AND every price in USD through a custom USD-shells estimator.